Jesuit Missions amongst the Huron

-The Huron government system was very different from that in Europe.
+The Wendat government system was very different from that in Europe.
 One major difference was that individuals belonged to a matrilineage.
-Furthermore, Huron peoples would discuss an issue together until a general consensus was reached.
+Furthermore, Wendat peoples would discuss an issue together until a general consensus was reached.
 Their government was based on clan segments and each segment had two headmen: a civil leader and a war chief.
-Huron law centered around four major areas: murder, theft, witchcraft (of which both men and women could be accused), and treason.
-The Huron did not have a religion similar to that of Europeans; rather, "the Huron lived in a world in which everything that existed, including man-made things, possessed souls and were immortal."
-Dreams and visions were a part of Huron religion, influencing almost all major decisions.
+Wendat law centered around four major areas: murder, theft, witchcraft (of which both men and women could be accused), and treason.
+The Wendat did not have a religion similar to that of Europeans; Rather, "the Huron lived in a world in which everything that existed, including man-made things, possessed souls and were immortal."
+Dreams and visions were a part of Wendat religion, influencing almost all major decisions.

 Methods of Conversion

-The Jesuit missionaries who came to New France in the seventeenth century aimed to both convert native peoples such as the Huron to Christianity and also to instill European values within them.
+The Jesuit missionaries who came to New France in the seventeenth century aimed to both convert native peoples such as the Wendat to Christianity and also to instill European values within them.
 Jesuit planners believed that by creating European social institutions and patterns, conversion would become easier: linking European lifestyle as the foundation for proper conceptions of Christian spirituality.

-Compared to other native populations in the region such as the hunter-gatherer Innu or Mi’kmaq peoples, the Huron already fit in relatively well with the Jesuits’ ideas of stable societies.
-For instance, the Huron had semi-permanent settlements and actively practiced agriculture—with maize as their major staple crop.
-Nonetheless, the Jesuits often found it hard to bridge the cultural divide and their religious and social conversion efforts often met with stiff resistance from the Huron.
+Compared to other native populations in the region such as the hunter-gatherer Innu or Mi’kmaq peoples, the Wendat already fit in relatively well with the Jesuits’ ideas of stable societies.
+For instance, the Wendat had semi-permanent settlements and actively practiced agriculture—with maize as their major staple crop.
+Nonetheless, the Jesuits often found it hard to bridge the cultural divide and their religious and social conversion efforts often met with stiff resistance from the Wendat.

 War and violent conflict between tribes, on the other hand, helped create a far more receptive audience to Christianity and increased the Jesuits' potential for successful conversion.
 Nevertheless, natives were also converted by other means.
 Father Paul Le Jeune advocated fear tactics to convert natives to Christianity, such as showing them frightening pictures of Hell or drawing upon the natives’ own fears, such as losing a child, in order to create horrifying mental images and encourage the natives to consider their own mortality and salvation.